strapi/documentation/developer-docs/latest/concepts/sso.md

 ### Configuring the provider

-Configuring a new provider is straight-forward:
+To configure a provider, follow the procedure below:

-1. First, make sure to import your strategy in your server configuration file. (from an installed package or a local file)
+1. Make sure to import your strategy in your server configuration file, either from an installed package or a local file.
-2. Next, you'll need to add a new item to the `admin.auth.providers` array in your server configuration that will match the [format given above](#provider-configuration)
+2. You'll need to add a new item to the `admin.auth.providers` array in your server configuration that will match the [format given above](#provider-configuration)
-3. Finally, restart your application, the provider should appear on your admin login page.
+3. Restart your application, the provider should appear on your admin login page.

 ## Examples